testml-lang/testml/Contribute.md

    /testml/run/tap.gum      - The TAP subclass of `testml/run.gum`
 test/testml-bridge.gum      - TestML bridge class for the `test/run-tml` suite
     /0##-<test-name>.tml    - Symlink files to `../../test/run-tml/<name>.tml`
+pkg/Changes                 - A change log file for Gumby module distribtution pkg/package.mk              - Package distribution Makefile rules pkg/*                       - Other packaging files
 ```

 That's pretty much it.
-You should look at another existing language's `run/*`
+You should look at another existing language's
-branch to see what the file contents should be.
-I think `run/coffee` is the
+`src/<lang>/` branch to see what the file contents should be.
+I think
-simplest to understand.
-It reads like pseudocode to a degree.
-Pick a language
+`run/coffee` is the simplest to understand.
+It reads like pseudocode to a
-that you are most comfortable with.
+degree.
+Pick a language that you are most comfortable with.

 The `Makefile` and the `bin` files can be copied and slightly modified.
 The
 `bin` program is written in Bash and it has one function called